 Congrats!
 New tenants are soon to occupy your rental property.
-As move-in approaches, send the move in checklist so your tenants can prepare moving into the rental.
+As move-in approaches, send the move-in checklist so your tenants can prepare to move into the rental.

 Why landlords and tenants need a move-in and move-out checklist?

 The main purpose of a move-in and move-out checklist is documentation.
 These lists help track the condition of your rental property.

 As a landlord, a security deposit will protect against damages.
 Move-out checklists keep the tenants accountable for damages during their stay.
 It is easier for landlords with a well-documented move-in checklist to confirm damage caused by the current tenants.

 There are two distinct times that this checklist is important.
 When tenants are moving in or moving out.
 As a side note, understand the difference between damage and normal wear and tear.

 It is best to organize your move-in checklist by room.
 We focus on the specifics that each room has.
 For example, the kitchen checklist includes appliances and cabinets.
 While our bathroom checklist contains items for toilets, baths, and racks.

 Rooms included on our tenant walk through checklist:

 - Living Room